Category:Scraping Tools

 Cons

-• Slowest response times: Averaged 32.7 seconds per request, the worst speed across all providers.
+- Slowest response times: average response trails the rest of the field by a wide margin.
 Even when requests succeed, the speed penalty makes large-scale scraping impractical.

 ZenRows vs ScrapingAnt